Lacrymology/states/pgbouncer/doc/pillar.rst

 ~~~~~~~~~~~~~~~~~~~

 Data formed as a dictionary where key will be taken as a database name and
-value as a libpq connect-string style list of key=value pairs.
+value is a dictionary of key-value.

 Optional
 --------